Minnesota companies reach out to Biden transition team to help with pandemic

 3M boosted production of N95 face masks in the U.S. and worked with law enforcement to help catch instances of fraud or price gouging.

-The company also partnered with Ford to help that company produce ventilators and worked with Nissha Medical Technologies to develop a face shield with anti-fog capabilities, spokesman Tim Post said.
+The company also partnered with Ford to help that company produce respirators and worked with Nissha Medical Technologies to develop a face shield with anti-fog capabilities, spokesman Tim Post said.

 Besides contributing valuable research and registering participants in a vaccine clinical trial, Mayo Clinic has been remotely monitoring patients with mild to moderate COVID-19 symptoms and other advances in treatments.